dapphub/k-dss/src/dss.md

 # DaiJoin

-The `DaiJoin` contract is a simple adapter contract, allowing users to export their internal `dai` balances to be able to transact with it.
+The `DaiJoin` adapter allows users to withdraw their dai from the system into a standard ERC20 token.

 ## Specification of behaviours